arthur-debert/unifill/README.txt

 →

 1. Installing
+    1. Installing

         Install with your favorite plugin manager.
 For example, with lazy.nvim:

             ---
             {
             "arthur-debert/unifill",
             dependencies = {
                 "nvim-telescope/telescope.nvim",
                 "nvim-lua/plenary.nvim", -- required for testing
             },
             config = function()
+                -- Configure the plugin (optional)
+                local unifill = require('unifill')
+                unifill.setup({
+                    -- Use default configuration
+                    -- See section 2.1 for backend configuration options })

-            -- Optional: set up key mappings
+                -- Set up key mappings
-            vim.keymap.set('n', '<leader>iu', require('unifill').unifill,
+                vim.keymap.set('n', '<leader>iu', unifill.unifill,
                 { desc = 'Insert Unicode character' })
             end
             }
         ---  lua

 2. Dataset

     The plugin uses a database of unicode code points, names, categories and common aliases.
 This is a largish file, at 5MB, but gets unloaded after execution.

     As an optimization, we're saving the data as a lua file, which makes the plugin code much simpler.
 It's a lookup table, and should be faster to run.

     The dataset can be generated automatically by running: